r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 r14=0000000000000000 r15=0000000000000000
 iopl=0         nv up ei pl zr na po nc
 ```
-You have the familiar blue "(.trap 0xffffdb809cf9bf20)" which, again, is simply the command WinDbg ran to provide you with this information.
+You have the familiar blue `(.trap 0xffffdb809cf9bf20)` which, again, is simply the command WinDbg ran to provide you with this information.

 The numbers in this grouping are the values stored in the CPU's registers at the time of the BSOD.
 The CPU uses registers to store various information, such as memory addresses, or the result of a mathematical operation.
-It may want to add the value of r8 to r9 and store the result of that operation in rdx.
-In this case, r8 is 0 and r9 is 0, so the result is 0 + 0 = 0, which would then make rdx 0.
+It may want to add the value of `r8` to `r9` and store the result of that operation in `rdx`.
+In this case, `r8` is 0 and `r9` is 0, so the result is 0 + 0 = 0, which would then make `rdx 0`.
 These numbers are rarely important, but I will be mentioning them in later sections.

-After the context record, we have the PROCESS_NAME.
-This will almost always blame an application, and it will almost never be useful.
-"System" is not helpful. "steam.exe" does not cause blue screens.
+After the context record, we have the `PROCESS_NAME`.
+This will almost always blame an application, and it will ***almost never be useful***. `System` is not helpful. `steam.exe` does not cause blue screens.
 It is simply the program running on the thread that ran into the error.
 While this is very rarely the cause, it is still worth looking at.
 Occasionally software will interact with drivers in a way that causes a blue screen.
 Most notably, anticheats, 3rd-party RGB controllers, and occasionally overclocking tools.

 ### The Fourth Part

 In most BSODs, the next section is the most important:

 The stack trace.
 You have seen a fair few scary numbers; now we get a lot more.
 Most dumps have small stack traces with only a few lines, but these can be massive walls of text.
 When troubleshooting, it is critically important that you have an understanding of what you are looking at here:

 ```
 ffffdb80`9cf9bdd8 fffff805`6fe3e2a9     : 00000000`0000000a 00000000`00000008 00000000`00000002 00000000`00000000 : nt!KeBugCheckEx
 ffffdb80`9cf9bde0 fffff805`6fe39934     : 00000000`00000125 00000000`00000000 00000000`00000000 00000000`00000000 : nt!KiBugCheckDispatch+0x69